 - Preheat oven to 350°F. Line baking sheet with tinfoil.

 - Combine parsnips and garlic cloves onto prepared baking sheet.
-Drizzle with 1 Tbsp olive oil, smoked paprika and salt and pepper.
+Drizzle with 1 tablespoon olive oil, smoked paprika and salt and pepper.
 Roast for 15-20 minutes or until tender.

-- In a large sauce pan, heat 1 Tbsp olive oil over medium heat.
+- In a large sauce pan, heat 1 tablespoon olive oil over medium heat.
 Add diced onions and saute until softened.
 Add roasted parsnips, garlic and chicken stock.

 - Using a handheld blender, blend ingredients until smooth.
 (Alternatively, you can use a regular blender though you may need to do in batches).